koriavinash1/DeepBrainSeg/WINDOWS 10 INSTALLATION GUIDE.md

 ![image](https://github.com/JordanMicahBennett/DeepBrainSeg/blob/master/Segmentation_Inference-DeepBrainSegUI-running-on-Windows-10.gif)

 Figure_1: DeepBrainSeg used to get brain segmentation on Windows 10.
-(Note: Segmentation takes maybe roughly 1 hour via torch_cpu, on my i76700 intel cpu!!)
+(Note: Segmentation takes ~2 hours via torch_cpu, on my i7 6700 intel cpu.
+Torch cuda is much faster, with ensemble inference taking only ~12 minutes, on gtx 1060 3gb)

 1. Don't run [DeepBrainSeg setup.py](https://github.com/koriavinash1/DeepBrainSeg/blob/master/setup.py) , until step 10.
 It matters not if you had already ran it, still proceed if you had already done so.